Skip to main content

 Third, the Content Security Policy in MV3 is significantly stricter.
 Remotely hosted code is no longer allowed in the extension context.
 All JavaScript must be bundled into the extension package.
 This means no loading scripts from a CDN at runtime — everything ships with the extension or is fetched as data, not as executable code.

-What Did Not Change
+What Did Not Change in MV3?

 Content scripts still inject into pages.
 The popup UI still works exactly as before.
 The chrome.storage API, chrome.tabs, chrome.runtime, and messaging APIs are all intact.
 Most of the extension development experience is familiar — the service worker replacement is the only architectural adjustment that requires significant rethinking.